Wermutton/lsstream/README.md

 ## 💡 Features

 - **Batch File Generation**: Generates multiple .txt files in a snap.
 Just input your media titles and links, and `lsstream` will use the correct template to create your files.
 - **Embed Code Testing**: Say goodbye to waiting!
-Test the embed code instantly and make sure everything works perfectly.
+Test the embed code almost instantaneously and make sure everything works perfectly.
+Codes are copied to your clipboards and
-- **Color-Coded Interface**: The output isn't just useful, it's also pretty.
-With cool colors enhancing readability, `lsstream` is truly a feast for your eyes!

 ## 📝 License